-In London, the Society has at present four full-time members of staff - the Director, Finance & Business Manager, Education & Public Engagement Manager and Office Manager.
+In London, the Society has at present five full-time members of staff - the Director, Education & Public Engagement Manager, Finance & Business Manager, Office Manager and Publications Manager.

 Dr Chris Naunton has been a member of the Society's staff since 2001 and its Director since 2012.
 Chris is responsible for the day-to-day running of the Society’s affairs, ensuring that a long‐term strategy is in place and that its core purpose and values are articulated and consistently applied across the organisation.